confetti-framework/docs/responses.md

 ### Strings & Slices

 All routes and controllers should return a response to be sent back to the user's browser.
-Lanvard provides several different ways to return responses.
+Confetti provides several different ways to return responses.
 The most basic response is returning a string from a route or controller with function `outcome.Html`.
 The framework will automatically convert the string into a full HTTP response: